 In obvious tourist locations, and where there is a lot of passing trade, you’ll likely find that the ATMs on offer are not a great value and offer very poor exchange rates.

 DCC - which we talked about earlier - is one of the most common exchange rate ripoffs.
 Pay in local currency to avoid DCC’s high fees and poor exchange rates.

-A great way to get simple access to your money abroad is to use Wise.
-Wise offers the real exchange rate on every transfer, with transparent fees for a fair deal.
+A great way to get simple access to your money abroad is to send money online with Wise.

 If you have a local Latvian bank account or know someone who does, you can transfer money between accounts ahead of time, using the real mid-market exchange rate.
 It's a quick and convenient way to get your money from one country to another.
 No tricks, and no hidden charges.
 And if you’re a frequent traveller, or plan on staying in Latvia for a while, you could benefit even more with a borderless multi-currency account.
 There are no monthly fees, and you can hold your money in any one of dozens of different currencies.
 Activate your debit card for the account, and you can avoid ATM withdrawal fees altogether by using the card in shops and paying with your euro balance.

 Nobody wants to pay more than they have to when converting currency.
 Avoiding the more common scams and ripoffs outlined in this guide can be a smart way to limit the fees you have to pay.
 Alternatively, you can use Wise, to send money to Latvia to a local account, or spend using your borderless multi-currency account card, and avoid ATMs altogether.

 This publication is provided for general information purposes and does not constitute legal, tax or other professional advice from Wise Payments Limited or its subsidiaries and its affiliates, and it is not intended as a substitute for obtaining advice from a financial advisor or any other professional.